DEQrmichie/heatsource-9/README.md

 |       2       | `FLOW1`        | Tributary flow        | cubic meters/second |   float   |  Optional  |    Required    |     Required     |
 |       3       | `TEMPERATURE1` | Tributary Temperature | degrees Celsius     |   float   |  Optional  |    Required    |     Required     |

 Note - multiple excel/csv files may be created for each tributary input with the format above or all data can be saved in the same file as shown in the example below.
-This is controlled in the control file by designating the number of inputs and the input stream km.
+This is controlled in the control file with `inflowinfiles` by using multiple files names separated by a comma, or a single file name.

 | COLUMN NUMBER | COLUMN NAME    | DESCRIPTION             | UNITS               | DATA TYPE | SOLAR RUNS | HYDRAULIC RUNS | TEMPERATURE RUNS |
 |:-------------:|:---------------|:------------------------|:--------------------|:---------:|:----------:|:--------------:|:----------------:|